Interim guidance on infection prevention and control for patients with suspected, probable or confirmed mpox within healthcare settings

 Additional precautions

-As the modes of transmission in this current outbreak are not well understood, airborne, droplet and contact precautions are recommended.
+As the modes of transmission in this current outbreak are not well understood, Droplet and contact precautions and appropriate PPE for mpox are recommended.

 All PPE (including respirators) must be discarded after each contact with the patient and hand hygiene performed.
-All PPE should be donned before entering the patient’s room.
+All PPE should be donned before entering the patient's room.
+When doffing PPE after contact with lesions, care should be taken to avoid self-contamination, particularly during removal of gloves.
 All PPE should be disposed of prior to leaving the isolation room except for the respirator, which should be removed, outside of the room once the door is closed, and hands should again be cleaned.

 Room selection/patient placement